Steve Green (footballer)

-Steve Green (born 2 July 1976 in Kingston) is a Jamaican football player, who currently plays for Tivoli Gardens in the National Premier League.
+Steve Green (born 2 July 1976) is a Jamaican football player, who currently plays for Tivoli Gardens in the National Premier League.

 Club career

 He started playing football at Tivoli High School and made his debut for Tivoli Gardens in the 1992/1993 season.
 A one-club man, the speedy Green became one of the longest serving Premier League players on the eve of the 2010/2011 season, his 19th season at the top level.
 He is the only player to have won four league titles with Tivoli.

 International career

 Nicknamed Askel 45, Green made his senior debut for Jamaica in a February 1998 friendly match against Nigeria, coming on as a substitute for Dean Sewell.
 He was included in the Jamaican squad in the build-up to the 1998 FIFA World Cup but did not make the final squad.
 He has not represented his country in any FIFA World Cup qualification match but did play at the 2000 CONCACAF Gold Cup.
 He also made the squad for the 1999 Copa Caribe and played at the 1999 Panamerican Games.

 His final international game was a May 2000 friendly match against Colombia.